Malaysia says VX nerve agent used in N. Korean murder

 The chemical substance used to kill the estranged half-brother of North Korean leader Kim Jong Un more than a week ago has been identified as the highly toxic VX nerve agent, Malaysian police said Friday.

-Police chief Khalid Abu Bakar told reporters "the cause of death" resulted from the internationally banned nerve agent, while other details are still the subject of investigations.
+Police chief Khalid Abu Bakar told reporters that the internationally banned nerve agent was detected in swabs taken from Kim Jong Nam's face and eyes.

-The police released the outcome of the Chemistry Department's "preliminary" analysis on the cause of death of Kim Jong Nam based on dry swabs from his face and eyes, following an autopsy on his body performed on Feb.
-15.
+The "preliminary" analysis conducted by the Health Ministry's Chemistry Department follows an autopsy on Kim's body that was performed on Feb.
+15, two days after his death.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.